ShrekBytes/v5/content/jobs/Bsc/index.md

 url: 'https://daffodilvarsity.edu.bd/'
 ---

-- Pursuing a Bachelor of Science in Computer Science and Engineering
+- Pursuing a Bachelor of Science in Computer Science and Engineering (CGPA 3.75)
-- Current CGPA 3.75
 - Achieved 4th place in the Google Hacking Contest
 - Finalist in the 2022 Take Off Programming Contest
 - Finalist in the 2024 Unlock the Algorithm Contest